 Pick up a YubiKey

-You can request a YubiKey online or stop by the IS&T Service Desk in the Atlas Service Center to get one on the house.
+You can request a YubiKey online or stop by the IS&T Service Desk in the Atlas Service Center to get one.
+Either way, it's on the house!

 Back up your devices

-Be sure to back up your phone, tablet, or laptop before leaving, just in case something, um, unexpected happens to it.
+Be sure to back up your phone, tablet, or laptop before leaving, just in case something unexpected happens to it.

 For computer backups, MITers have access to CrashPlan, a cloud based service, which will come in handy if your laptop does get stolen or meets an untimely demise while you're away from home.

-Download CrashPlan now from the IS&T software grid and back up your laptop before you skedaddle, for which, you’ll note, there is no cost to you!
+Download CrashPlan now from the IS&T software grid and back up your laptop before you skedaddle.

 Use the MIT VPN or eduroam